 Forget paint colours for now, those are the LAST things you should worry about.
 What you want to do is choose the products that are:

 a) the most expensive and

-b) the hardest to pick based on limited selection
+b) the hardest to pick based on a limited selection

 Main Product #1 Countertops

 Sure, there are hundreds upon hundreds of countertops to choose from, but realistically there are only a HANDFUL that you could actually live with.
 And if you are going with quartz or granite, it’s also one of your PRICIER products.

 But before you can choose your countertop, you need to figure out what TYPE of countertop you like – and hopefully, it falls within your budget.
 Now pricing can vary from region to region, but here’s some basics…